 As an experienced real estate firm, we know how to do an exhaustive search for liens against real estate.
 If you are preparing to buy, we will act with due diligence and deliver reliable results.

 Before you purchase a property, you should retain a capable, proven real estate lawyer to give you a title commitment and you should purchase title insurance and mortgage insurance that protects against undisclosed liens.
 A seller’s failure to disclose a lien may allow you to void the transaction, but getting back your down payment could require a protracted fight.
 I take preventive action to protect my clients from deals that may leave them out of pocket due to a seller’s withholding of information.

-The Law Office of Tania Sayegh Bartolini, P.A. provides reliable legal services to help parties to real estate transaction deal with property liens in Fort Lauderdale and Broward County, Florida.
+The Law Office of Tania Sayegh Bartolini, P.A. provides reliable legal services to help parties to real estate transaction deal with property liens in Broward County and throughout Florida.
 To schedule a consultation, call 954-603-1865 or contact us online today.